Business

 Get a quick summary of this article using your favorite AI assistant

-1. The Kanban Method (The Visual Flow)
+The Kanban Method: Visual Workflow

-Structure: Columns usually labeled "Backlog," "To Do," "In Progress," and "Done."
+Structure: Columns typically labeled "Backlog," "To Do," "In Progress," and "Done."

 Best For: Events, product launches, or construction projects with hard deadlines.

-Setting Up the Perfect Dashboard
+Setting Up Your Perfect Dashboard Architecture

 The "Inbox" or "Backlog"